National Brain Tumor Society comments on the recently announced results of the AVAglio and RTOG clinical trials.

-Going forward, the National Brain Tumor Society will work with our medical and scientific advisors to bring clarity to the issue of how Avastin and other targeted therapies fit into the current brain tumor treatment standard.
+Going forward, the National Brain Tumor Society will work with our medical and scientific advisors to bring clarity to the issue of how Avastin and other targeted therapies fit into the current glioblastoma treatment standard.
 Additionally, we are steadfastly determined to support the development of new therapeutic approaches through our integrated research and public policy programs.

 For more information, please refer to our Avastin FAQ document.